firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-key-switch-and-power-management.md

 ### Makerbase Ignition Logic
 - **75100 units expect momentary latch.** Bridge 5 V to the AD15 enable pin for roughly a second to turn on (three seconds to shut down), and set the ADC shutdown timer so the controller actually unlatches.[^makerbase_latch]
 - **84100HP needs normally-closed switches or pull-down mod.** 84100HP controllers need a normally-closed switch or the documented 1 MΩ pull-down to mimic Ubox-style keys.[^makerbase_84100]
+- **Archive the 84100HP key conversion.** @fungus93’s Makerbase 84100HP ignition hack is already easier than the older 75100 conversion—document the pin swap and harness photos before the thread disappears.[^84100hp-key]
+- **Trace-cut resets are an emergency-only hack.** Tommy and Mirono have used a 5 V step-down trace cut plus a gated 12 V chip to force a shutdown, but the regulator is fragile—treat it as a last resort, not a daily power workflow.[^trace-cut]

 ## Anti-Spark & Key Switch Failures